Sardine[CON] SF/2026

 Compliance teams can lean into this natural psychology by adding a progress indicator.
 Along the same lines, instant feedback (for example, if a document upload fails) helps customers stay engaged.
 An excellent example is Duolingo, which quickly flags errors and rewards users with badges for correct answers.

-7. Make excellent customer service your differentiator
+7. Make customer service your differentiator

 Fintech companies that excel in conversion, like Raise, Novo, or Chime, often report that upwards of 50 to 60% of new customers are organic and cost $0 in advertising to acquire.
 Customers can be your most powerful advocates, and a well-designed digital experience is the key to unlocking that “word of mouth” user growth magic.